-China and Italy account for over half of the wool exported from Australia.(Source: Australian Government Department of Agriculture, Fisheries and Forestry.)
+China and Italy account for over half of the wool exported from Australia.(Source: Australian Government Department of Agriculture.)

 The fascinating story of the development of the Merino can be found at the Australian Association of Stud Merino Breeders web site.